 We are planning our 25th anniversary party for the end of October.
 It will be for about 80 people, and will cost about $100.
 Our church will allow us to use the basement for the celebration.
 I plan to have quilt squares cut out for our guests to sign, and later I will make them into a quilt.

 For a 25th anniversary party, I made a memory tree.
 To make it, I took a few branches from a limb my husband cut, attached them together with Elmer's and hot glue, then wrapped the bottom with white ribbon.
-I painted the smaller branches with white paint.
-I then wrapped it all in sliver twirling ribbon.

 My friend has requested that I help with the arrangements for her 25th wedding anniversary.
 She is expecting 300 guests and wants a sophisticated party.
 I want to make this a memorable event for her.
 Even though I have done this type of event before I am at a loss with regards to decorations, etc. Please help me asap.